todar/VBA-Userform-EventListener/README.md

 ```

 That's it, now you can start listening for events!

+## Listening for the events
+Currently all events are sent to one event hanlder, see the example below to get started.

 ```vb
 Private Sub Emitter_EmittedEvent(Control As Object, ByVal EventName As String)